Scouts BSA

-Scouts BSA (previously known as Boy Scouts, the official name until 2019) is the flagship membership level of the Boy Scouts of America (BSA) for boys and girls between the ages of typically 11 and 17.
-It provides youth training in character, citizenship, and mental and personal fitness.
-Scouts are expected to develop personal religious values, learn the principles of American heritage and government, and acquire skills to become successful adults.
+Scouts BSA (known as Boy Scouts until 2019) is the flagship program and membership level of Scouting America for coeducational children and teenagers between the ages of typically 11 and 17.
+It provides youth training in character, citizenship, personal fitness, and leadership, and aims to develop the skills necessary to become successful adults.

-To achieve these, Scouting applies eight methods of Scouting: scouting ideals (as exemplified by the Scout Oath, the Scout Law, the Scout Motto, and the Scout Slogan), the patrol method, participation in outdoor programs, advancement, adult association, personal growth, leadership development, and the uniform.
+To foster these skills, Scouting utilizes eight methods of Scouting to guide their educational programing: scouting ideals (as exemplified by the Scout Oath, the Scout Law, the Scout Motto, and the Scout Slogan), the patrol method of working in small groups, participation in outdoor programs, advancement and recognition for achievements, adult leaders, personal growth, leadership development, and the uniform.

-The participants, known as Scouts, are organized in Scout troops, led by leaders known as Scouters.
-In February 2019, the program began admitting girls as well as boys, and the name was changed from "Boy Scouts" to "Scouts BSA".
+The participants, also known as Scouts, are organized into small groups called Scout troops, which are each led by a youth leader, called the Senior Patrol Leader (SPL), as well as adult leaders, called Scouters.
+In February 2019, the program began admitting girls as well as boys, and the name of the program was changed from "Boy Scouts" to "Scouts BSA".